Jolly Old Saint Nicholas

 The music is generally believed to have been written by James R. Murray.
 The first publication of the music was in 1874 in School Chimes, A New School Music Book by S. Brainard's Sons, and attributes the music to him.
 The 1881 publication by McCaskey gives attribution to the S. Brainard's Sons publication, which would mean Murray.

-Some notable recordings were by Ray Smith in 1949, Chet Atkins in 1961, Eddy Arnold in 1962, The Chipmunks in 1963, Andy Williams in 1995, Anne Murray in 2001, and Carole King in 2017.
+Notable recordings include those by Ray Smith in 1949, Captain Stubby and the Buccaneers in 1949, Chet Atkins in 1961, Eddy Arnold in 1962, Alvin and the Chipmunks in 1963, Andy Williams in 1995, Anne Murray in 2001, and Carole King in 2017.

-The Ray Smith 1949 version was revised, rearranged, and had additional lyrics credited to songwriter Vaughn Horton; this version was also used for a single release by the Ames Brothers in 1951 and by Wilf Carter for his 1965 Christmas in Canada album.
+The Ray Smith 1949 version was revised and rearranged by, and had additional lyrics credited to, songwriter Vaughn Horton.
+This version was also used for a single release by the Ames Brothers in 1951 and by Wilf Carter for his 1965 Christmas in Canada album.

-Ray Conniff's version of the song, featured on his 1962 album "We Wish You a Merry Christmas", helped propel the album to platinum status, one of two platinum albums in Conniff's career.
+Ray Conniff's version of the song, featured on his 1962 album We Wish You a Merry Christmas, helped propel the album to platinum status, one of two platinum albums in Conniff's career.